 • Cubic Feet: 0.161753 (straight cylinder calculation = 0.229931)

 The volume of the containers is important because the pans need to be filled with growing media.
 Even though these specifications come from the manufacturer of the pans, we ran out of mix in 2024.
-In 2025, we will use the straight cylinder calculations to ensure we have enough growing medium.
+In 2025 and 2026, we used the straight cylinder calculations to ensure we have enough growing medium.

 Growing Medium